Problem

 Trade-offs

-Importing external fonts (like those from Google Fonts) adds a small amount of latency to the initial page load.
-To optimise performance, consider hosting your font files locally within your project and using font-display: swap to prevent “Flash of Unstyled Text” (FOUT) while the custom font is loading.
+Importing external fonts (like Google Fonts) adds latency to the initial page load.
+To optimise performance, consider hosting your font files locally.
+Use font-display: swap to prevent a “Flash of Unstyled Text” (FOUT) while the custom font loads.